-At the end of this session, the business owner being guided should be supported in praying several times each day, until the next meeting, as follows: "Dear God, my business plan for \\\\\\ (the year or period being planned) is to pay myself \\\\\\ (cash to be received for the year), while also paying all of my taxes, benefits, costs, and expenses ontime without risk of debting, this or something better, if it is your will for me.
-If this is your will for me, God, please show me the right actions to take on the path toward manifestation of this plan.
-If this is not your will, please redirect my thoughts and actions to what and who you would have me be.
+At the end of this session, the busines s owner being guided should be supported in praying several times each day, until the next meeting, as follows: "Dear God, my (business or service) plan for (the year or period being planned) is to pay myself (cash to be received for the year), while also paying all of my taxes, benefits, costs, and expenses ontime without ri sk of debting, this or something better, if it is your will for me.
+If this is your will for me, Go d, please show me the right actions to take on the path toward manifestation of this plan.
+If t his is not your will, please redirect my thoughts and actions to what and who you would h ave me be.
 Thank you, God."

-APPOINTMENT 6 - 120-150 minutes (best done in one session) for the guide to fill the planning business owner's projected expenses into the customized spending plan framework, ideally in the threemonth format, again remembering that "money spent should generate revenue" or should contribute to one of the other suggested outcomes above.
-It's best to start at the top and work to the bottom of the spending plan framework.
-With a desire for a "balanced budget," unless the BDAer is planning to invest from their personal accounts during the planned year, or to seek other investment sources, tweaking will commence.
+APPOINTMENT 6 - 120-150 minutes (best done in one session) for the guide to fill the planning business owner's projected expenses into the customized spending plan framework, ideally in the three-month format, again remembering that "money spent should generate revenue" or should contribute to one of the other suggested outcomes above.
+It's best to start at the top and work to the bottom of the spending plan framework, discussing and monetizing one spending subcategory at a time.
+Skipping around, combining and mixing topics, etc, is counterproductive to effective planning.

+With a desire for a "balanced budget," unless the BDAer is planning to invest from their personal accounts during the planned year, or to seek other investment sources, tweaking will commence once all subcategories and categories have been monetized.
 The only way to balance the budget, of course, is to increase projected service income or to decrease projected spending.
 There's no other way.

 It is recommended, whenever possible at this stage, to leave at least 10 percent of projected revenue unspent in the plan.
 This will provide contingency coverage in case of shortfalls in income or higher than anticipated expenses.
 Again, our first priority in using this tool is to remain solvent, to avoid incurring any new unsecured debt, either personally or in our businesses.